How an Identity Theft Attorney Helps ID Fraud Victims

 • A list of specific questions about your situation to ensure you have all the information you need to make the best decisions possible.

-When You Need an Identity Theft Attorney, Trust Your Financial Future to Schlanger Law Group
+When You Need an Identity Theft Attorney, Trust Your Financial Recovery to Schlanger Law Group

-Recovering stolen money and repairing the damage caused by identity fraud can be overwhelming for most victims.
+Recovering stolen money and repairing the damage caused by identity fraud can be overwhelming.
 When you don’t know where to turn, we are here for you.
 Identity theft is one of our core practice areas and we have successfully advocated on behalf of victims since 2007.

 Schlanger Law Group LLP serves clients in New Jersey, New York, and throughout the United States with consumer protection, class action, credit reporting, and identity theft issues.